FujiNetWIFI/fujinet-firmware/README.md

 -------------------------------------------------

+## Generating platformio configuration for your board

+See [build.sh documentation](build-sh.md) for full documentation on using build.sh to configure your platformio ini files.

 ## ATARI

 FujiNet currently provides the following devices for the Atari 8-bit system:

 * D: for disk emulation, allowing disk images to be read or written to on SD cards or TNFS servers over the local network or Internet.